 The act further describes the items that must be included in GMPs that are written by NRDs and reviewed and approved by the Nebraska Department of Natural Resources (NDNR).
 Table 1.3-1 lists the specific requirements of the plan and provides a cross-reference to the location of the content.
 In addition to the plan documentation specified in Neb.
 Rev. Stat. § 46-709, should the district establish groundwater management areas, there are requirements for public notice, public hearings, and district powers and duties in Neb.
-Rev. Stat. § 46-712.
+Rev. Stat. § 46-712 and 46-743.
 As will be described in this plan, it is the intent of the P-MRNRD to establish groundwater management areas as authorized in Neb.
+Rev. Stat. § 46-712 and to implement certain controls authorized within management areas under Neb.
 Rev. Stat. § 46-739.
-Prior to management area designation, the requirements for public notice and public hearings will be completed by P-MRNRD.
+Prior to management area designation, the requirements for public notice and public hearings will be completed by P-MRNRD pursuant to Neb.
+Rev. Stat. § 46-743.